Ayan Kumar Bhunia

 autoencoder to act as a feedback module, which is trained with the presence of textual error

 distribution data.
-This module importantly translate a discrete predicted character space, to
+This module importantly translate a discrete predicted character space,

 a